ICF-Next-Government/ngd-security-report-viewer/README.md

 - As a CLI tool.
 Where you can manually run the CLI tool yourself.
 - As a GitHub Action, which just uses the application as a CLI tool, wrapped in a GHA.

-## Local (Containerized)
+## As a Local (Containerized) Service

+This is useful when doing development and you need to regularly review security scans, actively, when you generate them.
+Specically, this is very useful for doing security remediations locally.

-Just pull the repo.
-From the root of the repo run this command:
+> Run this from the root of the repo.

 ```bash
 make start